deleveld/OpenPMX/README.md

 me know what are some essential features that might be needed.
 Suggestions are welcome but I cant promise that I will (or that I'm smart enough to) implement them.

-It allows multi-threaded estimation, and doesnt share code with any other projects except for the open-source BYBYQA algorithm and needling linking to [GSL](https://www.gnu.org/software/gsl/).
+It allows multi-threaded estimation, and doesnt share code with any other projects except for the open-source BOBYQA algorithm and needling linking to [GSL](https://www.gnu.org/software/gsl/).
 Right now it only compiles with [gcc](https://gcc.gnu.org/).

 Douglas Eleveld